Representation and Invariance in Reinforcement Learning: Preliminaries

-Definition \ref{fullrlframeworkdefn} is flexible enough to encompass many variations of RL, such as: \begin{itemize} \item Variations where agents are deterministic but environments need not be (as in \cite{hutter2004universal} or \cite{silver2021reward}). \item Variations where neither agent nor environment need be deterministic (as in \cite{legg2007universal}). \item Variations where each percept also includes a true-or-false flag indicating whether or not the percept signals the start of a new ``episode'' (as in \cite{openaigym} or \cite{sutton2018reinforcement})---simply assume a background function $NewEp$ like the background function $R$ from Definition \ref{backgroundsetsdefn}. \item Variations where rewards are more restricted, e.g.\ to $\mathbb Q$ or (as in \cite{legg2007universal}) some finite subset of $\mathbb Q$---just assume further restrictions on $R$ in Definition \ref{backgroundsetsdefn}. \item Variations where available actions vary from turn to turn (as in \cite{sutton2018reinforcement} or \cite{rlgames})---just restrict $H$ accordingly. \item Percept-first variations where available actions vary from environment to environment (as in \cite{openaigym})---this is a special case of the previous bullet. \item Variations where environments are Markov decision processes (as in most of \cite{sutton2018reinforcement})---just restrict $E$ accordingly. \item Variations where environments and/or agents must be computable---restrict $A$ and/or $E$ accordingly. \end{itemize} Other variations of RL will require, in future work, more general RL framework notions (but the ideas in this paper serve as a template for how one can explore intelligence preservation results in those more general frameworks).
-Some such variations include: \begin{itemize} \item RL with multiple reward-signals. \item RL with multiple agents \cite{littman1996generalized,beggs2005convergence,collective-1993, multiagent-1994-most-cited, multiagent-2021-most-cited, hernandez2011more}. \item Preference-based RL \cite{wirth2017survey}. \item RL with rewards from non-Archimedean number systems allowing infinitary or infinitesimal rewards (suggested by \cite{alexander2020archimedean}, implicitly suggested by \cite{zhao2009reinforcement}, and conspicuously not ruled out by \cite{silver2021reward}).
-Or along the same lines, RL involving non-Archimedean probabilities \cite{pedersen2014comparative}. \item RL where the environment can secretly simulate the agent \cite{extendedenvironmentspaper, newcomblike, alexanderpedersen}. \item RL where $V^\pi_\mu$ is allowed to diverge (and relative performance of agents in an environment is defined in various ways accordingly). \end{itemize}
+While Definition \ref{rlframeworkdefn} is not intended to be as general as possible, it encompasses standard variants of RL\footnote{Subsumed variants include, for example, those in which (i) agents are deterministic while environments need not be (as in \cite{hutter2004universal} or \cite{silver2021reward}), (ii) neither agent nor environment need be deterministic (as in \cite{legg2007universal}), (iii) rewards are multiplied by discount factors, as in \cite{sutton2018reinforcement}, (iv) each percept also includes a true-or-false flag indicating whether or not the percept signals the start of a new ``episode'' (as in \cite{openaigym} or \cite{sutton2018reinforcement}, (v) where rewards are restricted, e.g.\ to $\mathbb Q$ or (as in \cite{legg2007universal}) some finite subset of $\mathbb Q$, (vi) where available actions vary from turn to turn (as in \cite{sutton2018reinforcement} or \cite{rlgames}), (vii) where available actions vary from environment to environment (as in \cite{openaigym}), (viii) where environments are Markov decision processes (as in most of \cite{sutton2018reinforcement}), (ix) where the environment can secretly simulate the agent \cite{extendedenvironmentspaper,newcomblike,alexanderpedersen}, (x) where, environments and/or agents must be computable. }.